rgrams/defold_project_template/README.md

 ***Note: This is only for use with Editor 2!***  To use the original, stable, Defold editor you must create your projects through the Defold dashboard.
 However, I have been using Editor 2 just fine for a while now.
 Since they recently added bundling functionality to Editor 2 I haven't found any reason to use Editor 1.

-At the moment this is a totally barebones project with only the most basic scene set up so something shows appears when you run it.
+At the moment this is a totally barebones project with only the most basic scene set up so something appears when you run it.
 In the future I might add in some basic framework stuff that makes more sense than the built-ins.
 If you have any feedback on this please make an issue.

 #### Instructions:
 1. Download a zip of this repo with the green "Clone or download" button.
 Unzip it wherever you want your project files to be and presumably rename the folder.